Gainesville has become hot spot for coronavirus cases in Georgia, a state just starting to reopen - Local News 8

 Some of these hot spots are in states that have just begun allowing businesses to reopen.

-In Georgia, Gov. Brian Kemp said the state will open a temporary medical pod in cities such as Gainesville, about an hour northwest of Atlanta.
+In Georgia, Gov. Brian Kemp said the state will open a temporary medical pod in cities such as Gainesville, about an hour northeast of Atlanta.

 Gainesville is “being stressed pretty hard … at the moment,” Kemp said Tuesday.
 The governor mentioned last week that while some areas of the state have seen reduced cases, Gainesville has an increase and area hospitals have had more hospitalizations.

-Note: CORRECTION: This story has been updated to correct the description of Gainesville’s location in relation to Atlanta.
-It is northeast of Atlanta.